-If you know you are going to be busy and want to make this dish ahead of time, do all of the steps except baking it.
-Cover the dish with plastic wrap and store in the fridge for up to 24 hours.
+If you know you are going to be busy and want to make this dish ahead of time, do all of the steps for making green chili enchiladas except baking it.
+Cover the dish with plastic wrap and store it in the fridge for up to 24 hours.
 Then bake for 25-30 minutes.

-If you have any left overs allow them to cool completely and then store in the fridge in an air tight container.
+If you have any leftovers allow them to cool completely and then store them in the fridge in an air-tight container.
 They will keep for 3-4 days in the fridge.

 Can I Freeze Chicken Enchiladas?

 This is a great dish to make ahead and freeze.
-There are a few different ways that yon can freeze this dish.
-Either way you choose to freeze them, the enchiladas will keep in the freezer for up to 3 months.
+There are a few different ways that you can freeze this dish.
+Either way, you choose to freeze them, the enchiladas will keep in the freezer for up to 3 months.

 After baking.
 You can freeze it after you have baked it.
 If you are baking it then you will want to allow it to cool before freezing.
 I suggest using a tin pan when making this for the freezer so you are not losing a baking dish in your kitchen.
 To freeze in a baking dish cover tightly with plastic wrap, then a layer of tin foil.
 To cook after being frozen remove from the freezer the night before to allow it to thaw.
 Then remove the plastic wrap and the tin foil and bake for 25-30 minutes.